-If you visit the school, you will quickly learn that we are not the norm!
-This school is rather different to the majority.
-Some of you parents will take just a short time to decide that we are definitely not for you.
+When you visit St Peter's, you will quickly learn that we are not the norm!
+Some of you will take just a short time to decide that we are definitely not for you.
 For others, we will be a perfect fit.
 Whilst many other schools are growing and expanding, St Peter’s remains a small, traditional school.
 We revel in the family atmosphere which exists here.
-Our class sizes are small, with 26 pupils being the norm.
 Further, as a church school, we instil a strong moral compass in our children and we insist on high standards of behaviour and respect within our school community.

 We place great value on providing a fully rounded education for our pupils.
 We promote art, music, sport, languages and a wide range of extra-curricular and enrichment activities in order to develop the character of our pupils.
-Children learn a foreign language from Year R. Every week we have Creative Thursday when we teach solely art, music, PE, and French/Spanish.
-Music is taught by professional musicians and we have professional sports coaches who teach some of our PE provision.
-We are one of the few primary schools in the whole of the UK which takes part in the EU’s Erasmus programme.
-Our children visit partner schools across Europe – funded by the EU.
+Children learn a foreign language from Year R. Every week we have Creative Thursday when we teach solely art, music, PE, and French.
+Music is taught by professional musicians and we have qualified sports coaches who deliver our PE provision.
+We have links with schools in France, and offer day trips to our older pupils as well as week long residentials at the KCC centre in Hardelot.

 Please be assured that we place very high importance on the academic success of our children.
 We have extensive systems for tracking our pupils’ progress in English and maths, and we go to great lengths to maximise their attainment in these important subjects.
+We want our children to achieve as highly as possible in these crucial subjects, and our results in all forms of testing, including the 11+, show that we are successful in achieving this goal.
 However, we feel that children will do better in English and mathematics if they have every chance to enjoy a wide curriculum and a wide range of learning experiences which build their character and self confidence.
 Hence, we will not sacrifice the wider curriculum, art, music and sport, or our children’s happiness, in order to push our pupils to achieve government targets in the SAT tests.
 We are here to educate and prepare children for their adult life, not to hothouse them for a government test.

 Legally, children must start full-time schooling by the beginning of the school term after their 5th birthday.
 At St Peter’s, children start Reception class in the September following their 4th birthday.
 Applications for your child to start in Reception class are generally made online via the Kent County Council website and local admission arrangements may also be found here.